Which are the best ski resorts in Italy? To learn more and why we recommend them, read the following article.

 Best for long weekends

-Courmayeur is a great ski resort in Italy for a quick weekend getaway.
+Courmayeur is a great ski resort in Italy that offers a quick weekend getaway.
 It’s only 90 minutes by car from Geneva and has a pocket-sized ski area perfect for skiing.
 However, if you’re an expert skier looking for a challenge, you’ll find some world-class, expert-rated off-piste skiing here.

 One of the best things about Courmayeur is the breathtaking view of the Italian side of Mont Blanc/Monte Bianco, which is drenched in sunlight.
-Enjoy delicious homemade Italian pasta at the Chateau Branlant Mountain restaurant while admiring the view.
+While admiring the view, enjoy delicious homemade Italian pasta at the Chateau Branlant Mountain restaurant.

 The only downside of the resort is that it’s not a ski-in, ski-out lodge.
 But this means you experience a proper, traditional village in the valley.
 The Via Roma is a must-visit street with delis, restaurants, and bars that create an irresistibly Italian atmosphere.
 So, if you’re looking for a quick weekend getaway, Courmayeur is a great option.